 5. For Fun

 This for sure will be the main part of your college life.
-I picked some of the best places most frequented by university students for this list.
+I picked some of the best places frequently chosen by university students for this list.

 For Everyday Fun

 Japanese bars.
-They are typically inexpensive, and the food are made to accompany the beer/drinks.
+They are typically inexpensive, and the food is made to accompany the beer/drinks.
 The food is a Japanese version of tapas, essentially.

 This is where people of all ages go to get drunk.
 Students here in Japan may or may not go to bars and clubs as often as students at where you are from.

 Short for Game-Center.
-They vary in size, but are typically bigger then the foreign ones.
+They vary in size but are typically bigger than the foreign ones.
 It is full of crane games and car simulators, and so many other things that are unique to Japan.

 Food festivals, traditional festivals, and fireworks festivals are constantly being held somewhere, especially on weekends.
 Festivals are a part of Japanese culture, and you can just enjoying walking along the streets without spending too much money.
 Festivals are also a common place for dates, too.